 It’s hard to place a finger on what leads to the disorder.
 Research shows that an episode of depression can be brought on by anything from a stressful life event to faulty mood regulation in the brain, medications, and even medical problems.

 Moreover, there’s a strong genetic component to it.
-If you have a parent or sibling that suffers from depression, you’re anywhere from 2 to 5 times more likely than the general population to confront it.
+If you have a parent or sibling who suffers from depression, you’re anywhere from 2 to 5 times more likely than the general population to confront it.

 Depression looked different in adulthood.